ShengHuaWu/ValueTypeForUI/README.md

     }
 }
 ```
-Finally, we use the composition of those layouts in our custom table view cell's -layoutSubviews method to achieve our UI without the redundant base views.
+Finally, we use the composition of those layouts in our custom table view cell's `layoutSubviews` method to achieve our UI without the redundant base views.
 ```
 class DecoratingCell: UITableViewCell {
     private(set) var decoration: UIImageView